Gfolborg/Creating-Azure-Virtual-Machines/README.md

 Name your virtual machine, select the region, availablility options and/or zones and image (Operationg System).
 The second image displays the most basic configuration for the virtual machine.
 </p>
 <br />
-<p>Note: Availability Zones is Azures way for providing redundancy.
+<p><b><i>Note:</i></b>Availability Zones is Azures way for providing redundancy.
 Two or more copies of the selected resource, in this case, the virtual machine, are stored in two separate locations.
-These could be geographic locations or a separate server racks within the same data center.  </p>
+These could be geographic locations or in separate server racks within the same data center.  </p>
 <br />

 <p>